 Sometimes the religious inscriptions are so high that one might think they could be aimed only at God.2

-Recognizing the handful of Arabic inscriptions that lie disguised within the beautiful and complex calligraphy ornamentation in Islamic architecture is a very rewarding challenge to new converts from different cultures with different languages and children learning to read.
+Recognizing the handful of Arabic inscriptions that lie disguised within the beautiful and complex calligraphy ornamentation in Islamic architecture is a very rewarding challenge for visitors who have recently reverted to Islam, visitors from different cultures with different languages, and children learning to read.
 This ornamentation makes the unobtainable seem more attainable and brings familiarity to the foreign.

 "Familiarity with the sacred text on the part of those who frequented religious buildings could fairly be assumed, and this in turn meant that the recognition of a single word could unlock an entire inscription band."3